callebedrums/sea/README.md

 # Model

-One model is a Class that represent your resource, and usually represents one of the application model.
+One model is a Class that represents your resource, and usually represents one of the application model.

 Let's see an example of how to define a model.